onera/Cassiopee/Transform/doc2/source/Transform.rst

 .. py:function:: Transform.projectDir(a, s, dir, smooth=0, oriented=0)

+    ..
+A1.O0.D1

-    Project a surface mesh a onto a set of surfaces s following a constant direction dir. a vector defined for each point of the mesh a.
+    Project a surface mesh a onto a set of surfaces s following a constant direction dir.
     If oriented=0, both directions are used for projection, else the vector direction is used.
     If smooth=1, points that cannot be projected are smoothed (available only for structured grids).

     Exists also as an in-place version (_projectDir) which modifies a and returns None.

-    :param a:  initial surface mesh
+    :param a: input surface mesh
-    :type  a:  [array or list of arrays] or [zone or list of zones]
+    :type  a: [array list of arrays] or [zone, list of zones]
     :param s: projection surface
-    :type s: [array or list of arrays] or [zone or list of zones]
+    :type s: [array, list of arrays] or [zone, list of zones]
     :param dir: constant vector that directs the projection
     :type dir: 3-tuple of floats
     :param smooth: smoothing of unprojected points